BECCA

 word like typeface, make me always published, I am

-.
+always a text.
 Write this on your back,

 I want to say.
 Write that you are a lyric